 3. Hermann Square at City Hall

 This year marks the 88th annual Mayor’s Holiday Celebration and Tree Lighting.
 On Friday, November 30, you can join Mayor Turner and Santa for fireworks and family fun.
-Houston’s official tree will be standing and lit until after the new year, which means you can plan your photoshoot anytime.
+Houston’s official tree will be standing and lit until after the new year, so you can plan your photoshoot anytime.

-With the reflection pool in the foreground, City Hall in the background, and a towering lit tree, your perfect urban setting photo is just a click away.
+With the reflection pool in the foreground, City Hall in the background, and a towering lit tree, your perfect urban setting photo in one of the best photoshoot spots in Houston is just a click away.

 4. 19th Street in The Heights

 Before I even moved to Houston, 19th Street in The Heights had worked its way into my heart.
 In the short span of a few blocks sit my favorite coffee shop, my go-to gift shop, and where I buy everything cute in my closet.
-It’s also one of the very best places in the city for a photoshoot.
+It’s also one of the very best places to take pictures in Houston city.

 Whether you are looking for a picture with Elvis, a quirky mural, a gallery of local art inside a real estate office, or sidewalk shots at sunset, there is no shortage of creative staging choices.